While everyone is friends again, the debate over the pros and cons of palm oil certification has not been resolved. It may never be

 The Roundtable on Sustainable Palm Oil has reversed its suspension of food giant Nestlé’s membership, reinstating the food and drink giant’s position and allowing its products to carry RSPO certification when appropriate once again.
 While, on the face of it, that would appear to be that, the saga has generated significant speculation as to what was motivating both parties and what the broader implications of the story might be.

-With a commitment to source 100% of its palm oil responsibly by 2020, Nestlé has long been a key part of the RSPO’s development.
+to source 100% of its palm oil responsibly by 2020, Nestlé has long been a key part of the RSPO’s development.
 The suspension came as a result of Nestlé “declining” to file a progress report on commitments to 100% RSPO-certified palm oil (CSPO) and failing to pay membership fees totalling €2,000.
 Now, Nestlé has set out an action plan committing to 100% CSPO by 2023 and has been welcomed back into the RSPO fold.

 But given the breach of membership rules being fairly innocuous – certainly when compared to allegations of more serious breaches levelled at other RSPO members – inevitably palm-oil watchers have raised questions as to why the rift between the two parties had developed and indeed escalated so significantly.
 Did RSPO think that Nestlé was going to jump, so pushed them first instead?